-However, attention must be paid to the fact that 66% reported that they had been subjected to or had witnessed guerrilla tactics.
-Moreover the use of guerrilla tactics appears to be on the increase.
-In just the last few months we have seen reports of the arrest of a successful claimant by a host state, fraudulent overstatement by over one billion dollars of a balance sheet submitted in arbitration, death threats against witnesses, and ex parte meetings of counsel for plaintiffs with the court appointed "independent" expert to plan and write the expert's report.
-One must, accordingly, conclude that arbitration tactics are an issue that requires serious exploration.
+However, attention must be paid to the fact that 68% reported that they had been subjected to or had witnessed guerrilla tactics.
+Moreover, the use of guerrilla tactics appears to be on the increase.
+In the past months we have seen reports of the arrest of a successful claimant by a host state,7 fraudulent overstatement by over one billion dollars in a balance sheet submitted in arbitration,8 death threats against witnesses,9 and ex parte meetings of counsel for plaintiffs with the court-appointed "independent" expert to plan and write the expert's report.10 One must, accordingly, conclude that arbitration tactics are an issue that requires serious exploration.

-My talk today will (1) focus on the nature of the activities that might be classified as guerrilla tactics (2) review the recent ethical codes proposed; and (3) discuss briefly responses that may be forthcoming from bar associations and institutions.
+This article addresses (1) the nature of the activities that might be classified as guerrilla tactics; (2) the recent proposals to guide the ethics of counsel in international arbitration; and (3) the responses from bar associations and institutions.